aphalo/ooacquire/README.md

 ‘rOmniDriver’ and their respective dependencies can be skipped.
 ‘ooacquire’ detects their absence and switches to an “off-line” mode.*

 Installation of Java/Temurin and OmniDriver should be done first.
+Recent versions of R are only available as **64 bit** binaries. **The versions of the Java OpenJDK and of OmniDriver to be installed are the 64 bit ones.**

 1.  **Temurin 8 OpenJDK**, **Corretto 8 OpenJDK**, or **Java 8 JDK**
     (Java Open development kit). *The Java run-time is not enough!*